Dzenoo/Jobernify/client/src/components/shared/markdown/policies/terms-and-conditions.md

 **11\.
 Contact Us**

-For questions or concerns about these Terms, please contact us at [email].
+For questions or concerns about these Terms, please contact us at jobernify@gmail.com.